M66B/FairEmail/FAQ.md

 like [too many simultaneous connections](#user-content-faq23) or even the account being blocked.
 To prevent such problems, FairEmail waits 90 seconds until trying to reconnect again.

+You can long press *Settings* in the navigation menu to reconnect immediately.

 <br />

 <a name="faq53"></a>
 **(53) Can you stick the message action bar to the top/bottom?**

-The message action bar works on a message and the bottom action bar works on the conversation.
+The message action bar works on a single message and the bottom action bar works on all the messages in the conversation.
 Since there is often more than one message in a conversation, this is not possible.
+Moreover, there are quite some message specific actions, like forwarding.

 <br />